 Instead, we are looking to gain information that will help us lower stress and support your body to be healthy.
-In fact, in the U.S., the federal government prevents these tests (also known as salivary ancestry panels) from providing information about disease risk.
-They simply give us a glimpse into the thousands of metabolic and enzymatic processes that occur in your body every day.
+The genetic reports we use simply give us a glimpse into the thousands of metabolic and enzymatic processes that occur in your body every day.
 These are the processes that take the nutrients from your food and make them into active vitamins that your body can use.
 They are also the processes that detoxify estrogens and toxins from the environment.
 They produce and break down the neurotransmitters that determine your mood and they affect your hormones, immune system, and digestion.
 That’s what we want to know in order to help your body be healthy.

 What your body does with a vitamin or toxin is influenced by the two strands of DNA that make up your genes—the genes you received from your parents.
 This means that no two bodies will respond in precisely the same way.
 Based on what we have learned from the Human Genome Project, we can compare your genes and find the places where there are slight differences.
 Those differences are called SNPs (pronounced “snips”) or mutations.
 And it is these differences that help us estimate variations in the effectiveness of each pathway and process.